Frank Reginald Carey: Second World War

 Carey was awarded the Distinguished Flying Medal (DFM) on 21 February 1940 for this action.
-The DFM was "Gazetted" on 1 March.
+The DFM was Gazetted on 1 March.
 On 28 March German bombers raided shipping around the Northern Isles, Orkney and Shetland.
 A lone He 111 was spotted and Carey, Hull and Sergeant Ottewill crippled the bomber which began to burn.
 The pilot abandoned any escape attempts, turned toward the coast and prepared to crash-land.
-At that moment 605 Squadron arrived.
-Ignorant of the Germans' plight, they shot the Heinkel down into the sea.
-Oberleutnant Horst Gollmann and his crew did not survive.
-On 31 March 1940 Carey was promoted to Flight Sergeant.
-The following day, 1 April 1940, he received his commission: a promotion to pilot officer.
-The date was the 22nd birthday of the RAF.
+At that moment 605 Squadron arrived and shot the Heinkel down into the sea; there were no survivors.
+On 31 March 1940 Carey was promoted to flight sergeant.
+The following day, 1 April 1940 (22nd birthday of the RAF), he received his commission with promotion to pilot officer.
 Carey was reassigned to No. 3 Squadron RAF on 2 April 1940.
 He flew to RAF Kenley in Surrey and spent a week on leave.
 Then 3 Squadron relocated to RAF Manston.
-At Manston Air Officer Commanding (AOC) No. 11 Group RAF, Keith Park, arrived to personally present Carey with the DFM on 1 May 1940.
+At Manston Air Officer Commanding (AOC) No. 11 Group RAF, Keith Park, personally presented Carey with the DFM on 1 May 1940.